konker/konker.dev/src/content/til/til-1.md

 ---
 title: Notes on registering a domain with AWS Route53
 pubDate: 2024-04-08
-abstract: Some notes related to registering a cheap domain via AWS.
+description:  Some notes related to registering a cheap domain via AWS.
 At the time of writing, `.click` domains are the cheapest, both to initially register, and also to renew.
 author: 'Konrad Markus'